mohit-sharma-87/starter-azure-function-mongodb/README.md

 }
 ```

-With this our project is ready to connect and interact with our cloud database.
+With this, our project is ready to connect and interact with our cloud database.

 ## Building an Azure function with Atlas

-With all prerequisite done, lets build our first real world function using [MongoDB sample
+With all prerequisites done, let us build our first real-world function using the [MongoDB sample
-dataset](https://www.mongodb.com/docs/atlas/sample-data/) for movies.
-In this project we would be building two functions one return count of
+dataset](https://www.mongodb.com/docs/atlas/sample-data/)for movies.
+In this project, we would be building two functions one returns the count of the
-total movies in the collection and other would return movie document based on the year of release.
+total movies in the collection and the other would return the movie document based on the year of release.

 So let's generate the boilerplate code for the function by right-clicking on the package name
-and then select New > Azure function class, we would be calling this function class as `Movies`.
+and then selecting New > Azure function class, we would be calling this function class as `Movies`.

 ```java
 public class Movies {